Mostly Resilient

 Management Analysts are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Management Analysts are labeled "Mostly Resilient" because while AI is definitely changing parts of the job — like crunching data, writing reports, and spotting market trends — the heart of the work still depends on uniquely human skills that AI can't easily replicate.
-Things like interviewing employees, observing how a company actually operates day-to-day, building trust with clients, and convincing leaders to make real changes require the kind of judgment, listening, and people skills that no algorithm has mastered yet.
+Management analysts are labeled "Mostly Resilient" because while AI is taking over routine tasks like data gathering, report writing, and records organization, the heart of this job still depends on deeply human skills that AI cannot replicate.
+Things like interviewing employees, observing how a company actually operates, building trust with clients, and persuading leaders to embrace change all require judgment, empathy, and real human connection.

 Read full analysis